AlexEatDonut/godot-project_hotpot/README.md

 # godot-project_hotpot

-A first project to get going through godot
+A first project to get going through godot using GodotVMF and Miyakogames' FPS controller.